New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Problem statement and new formulations for (D-)E-ADARP

 \subsection{Problem description}

-We first introduce the (original) E-ADARP problem description and then extend the formulation to D-E-ADARP.
-E-ADARP involves a total number of customers $n$, with each customer~$i$ having a unique pickup and delivery location pair represented as $(i, i+n)$, where $i$ represents the pickup node and $i+n$ the corresponding delivery node.
+We first introduce the (original) E-ADARP problem description and then extend the description to D-E-ADARP.
+E-ADARP involves a total number of customers $n$, with each customer~$i$ having a unique pickup and delivery location pair represented as $(i, i+n)$, where $i$ represents the pickup location and $i+n$ the corresponding delivery location.
 The pickup and delivery locations are represented by the sets $P = \{1, 2, \dots, n\}$ and $D = \{n+1, n+2, \dots, 2n\}$, respectively.
 The set of charging stations is denoted by $S$.
 The location set $N = P \cup D \cup S \cup \{0, 2n+1\}$ includes all pickup and delivery locations, charging station locations, as well as the origin depot $0$ and the destination depot $2n+1$.
-Each location~$i \in P \cup D$ is associated with a time window $(e_i, l_i)$, defining the earliest arrival and latest departure times.
+Each location~$i \in P \cup D$ is associated with a time window $(et_i, lt_i)$, defining the earliest arrival time and latest departure time.
 Additionally, $t_{\min}$ and $t_{\max}$ denote the earliest departure time from the origin depot and the latest arrival time at the destination depot, respectively.
 The arc set is denoted by $A$, including all arcs $(i,j) \in N \times N$ with $i \ne j$.
-For each arc $(i, j) \in A$, the minimum travel time and battery consumption are represented by $C^t_{ij}$, and $C^b_{ij}$, respectively.
+For each arc $(i, j) \in A$, the minimum travel cost, travel time, and SoC consumption are represented by $C_{ij}$, $C^t_{ij}$, and $C^b_{ij}$, respectively (the same notation applies to the node arcs introduced below).

 The set of vehicles is denoted by $V$, and the parameter $Q$ represents the vehicle load capacity.
 The load quantity change at location $i \in N$ is expressed as $q_i$, with $q_0 = q_{2n+1} = 0$ and $q_i = -q_{n+i}$ ($q_i \in \mathbb{Z}_{+}$) for $i \in P$.
 This value represents the customer demand: at pickup location $i \in P$, the vehicle increases its load by $q_i$, while at delivery location $i+n \in D$, it decreases the load by $q_i$.